javaBin/javazone-ios-app/README.md

 That being said - there are some things that are not yet available in SwiftUI.
 They either require a workaround (sometimes large) or are simply not possible yet.
 It is expected that at WWDC 2020 more of these functions will be added.

+The biggest issue is no real support for setting a scroll point - so - opening at "now" or opening at "nearest to time of received notification" is currently not available.

 For now - issues in the application due to this are [tagged SwiftUI](https://github.com/javaBin/javazone-ios-app/issues?q=is%3Aissue+is%3Aopen+label%3ASwiftIUI).

 ### Fastlane issues